michaelmaratita/aws-terraform-env-deployments/README.md

 # Terraform Automated EC2 Deployments

 ## **Overview**
-In this scenario, the objective is to leverage Terraform and Python to create multiple Virtual Private Clouds (VPCs) along with associated EC2 instances based on specifications provided in a CSV (Comma-Separated Values) file.
+In this scenario, the objective is to leverage Terraform and Python to create multiple Virtual Private Clouds (VPCs) along with associated EC2 instances based on specifications provided in a Excel (XLSX) file.
 Terraform will automate the provisioning of infrastructure, ensuring consistency and ease of management.

 ## **Scenario**